TripleSBinPicking/bin_picking_environment/documentation/NDDS tutorial.md

 ![Folder structure in Unreal Engine](resources/Folder_structure_ue4.PNG)

 ### Adding random movement and rotation to objects
 After adding your objects, to get the random movement and rotation we will use a blueprint.
 Click on one of the objects that you want to use and select the blue button with Blueprint/Add Script.
-Then make the blueprint shown under here:
+Then make the blueprint shown under here.
+Blueprint components can be added by right clicking on the surface and typing the name of the component you want to add.
+The delay in this blueprint is added so the object_settings.json that NDDS outputs a regular fixed model transform instead of it being made when it is already moving and rotating.

 ![Random movement blueprint](resources/Mover_blueprint.png)